Also known as: Soft spot - large, Newborn care - enlarged fontanelle or Neonatal care - enlarged fontanelle

 Enlarged fontanelles are larger than expected soft spots for the age of a baby.

-Fontanelles allows for growth of the skull during an infant's first year.
+Fontanelles allow for growth of the skull during an infant's first year.
 Slow or incomplete closure of the skull bones is most often the cause of a wide fontanelle.

 Larger than normal fontanelles are most commonly caused by:

-If you think that the fontanelles on your baby's head are excessively large, talk to your health care provider.
+If you think that the fontanelles on your baby's head are larger than they should be, talk to your health care provider.
 Most of the time, this sign will have been seen during the baby's first medical exam.

 An enlarged large fontanelle is almost always found by the health care provider during a physical exam.